GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: GMAI-VL-5.5M: A Comprehensive Multimodal Medical Dataset

+\paragraph{Data statistics.} Our dataset encompasses a broad spectrum of medical imaging tasks and modalities, forming a robust foundation for the development and evaluation of medical LVLMs.
+Table~\ref{tab:distribution} summarizes the distribution of key modalities, tasks, clinical departments, and clinical tasks within GMAI-VL-5.5M, illustrating its diversity and extensive coverage. \textit{For a more detailed analysis, additional visual insights into the dataset composition can be found in the supplementary material.}

+\paragraph{Data quality.} The quality of the generated paired data and annotations is ensured through two main approaches.
+First, we use high-quality datasets from trusted sources, including professional challenges like Kaggle and GrandChallenge, as well as peer-reviewed datasets, ensuring data accuracy and reliability.
+Second, we carefully control the data generation process.
+While GPT is used for generation, the prompts are designed with essential annotations (e.g., \texttt{<image, modality, label, department, bbox [optional]>}) to minimize errors.
+This annotation-guided approach produces more detailed and professional descriptions. \textit{The data quality is detailed in the supplementary material.}

-\paragraph{Compared with other medical multimodal datasets.} The GMAI-VL-5.5M dataset, as highlighted in Table~\ref{tab:comparison-LVLMs}, stands out due to its unmatched scale, encompassing over 5.5 million samples from more than 219 specialized medical imaging datasets.
-Unlike other datasets listed, GMAI-VL-5.5M supports a wider variety of modalities and languages, making it a truly global resource that caters to diverse clinical needs.
-Additionally, GMAI-VL-5.5M emphasizes traceability of its data, ensuring a high standard of clinical relevance and reliability.
-This comprehensive and diverse dataset is critical for pushing the boundaries of medical multimodal research, enabling more effective training of LVLMs that can generalize across multiple medical tasks and scenarios, thereby driving innovations in precision medicine and intelligent diagnostics.
+\paragraph{Compared with other medical multimodal datasets.} The GMAI-VL-5.5M dataset, as shown in Table~\ref{tab:comparison-LVLMs}, distinguishes itself with its unmatched scale, featuring over 5.5 million samples from more than 219 specialized medical imaging datasets.
+Unlike other datasets, GMAI-VL-5.5M supports a broader range of modalities and languages, making it a truly global resource that addresses diverse clinical needs.
+Furthermore, GMAI-VL-5.5M ensures data traceability, maintaining high clinical relevance and reliability.
+This extensive and varied dataset is crucial for advancing medical multimodal research, enabling more effective training of LVLMs that can generalize across numerous medical tasks and scenarios, ultimately driving innovations in precision medicine and intelligent diagnostics.